 |The Bible Club|

 The Bible Club is a correspondence-through-the-mail program that helps Amish children and adults become more confident in their spiritual walk.
-This program reaches into 30 states and Canada.
+This program reaches into 47 states as well as Canada.
 MAP offers 28 different Bible study courses that cover ages 5 years old through adult.
-Since 2001, more then 20,000 Amish children and adults have enrolled in the SonLight Club program.
+Since 2001, over 74,000 Amish children and adults have enrolled in our Bible Club program.